Top ranked cerebral palsy claims lawyers

 Given the claimant’s long life expectation the settlement was structured to provide inflation-proofed annual payments for care and case management costs, increasing from £53,000pa to £140,000pa in accordance with his age and needs in the form of a PPO.
 In addition, the claimant will receive a lump sum of £6.1million to provide for the other lifelong needs (such as accommodation, equipment, therapies, assistive technology, transport etc) and financial losses arising from his disability.

-If you or someone you care for has suffered permanent disability as a result of negligent medical care please contact us on 0118 952 7273 or email us at email@example.com
+If you or someone you care for has suffered permanent disability as a result of negligent medical care please contact us by email at firstname.lastname@example.org

 I have to say I was extremely impressed with the service in what was a very difficult time for myself and my family.
 The advice and support I had from the team was fantastic and invaluable.
 They put mine and my wife's mind at rest on many occasions and got a great result for us.
 Thank you from all of us.

 Or we are happy to call you back at a time that suits you